Schoude/marcs-pics/APP_DESIGN.md

 or
 2) it __is__ password protected.

 In either cass the app makes an API call to the server and gets the shared collection related to the hash.
-If the collection is **not** password protected (i.e. the password field is not there), the response contains the full collection.
+If the collection is **not** password protected (i.e. the password field is not there on the entry in the database), the response contains the full collection.

 If the found collection is password protected the API endpoint returns a 401 with a special response body or cookie.
 This tells the app to show the password input view.
 After the user inputs a password the same endpoint gets called with the password as the request body, then validated agains the password of the shared collection (401 if invalid) or 200 with the full collection as the response.